shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 ### Includes

 *Includes* allow you to reference a section of one file in another file in your configuration.
-Using includes allows you set a configuration setting
+Using includes allows you set a configuration setting in one place, but use it in multiple environments.

 Includes consist of two parts: